pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 This script should keep making apples drop from the top of the stage forever.
-Just like in the code which lets the player move the bowl, we do this with Python's `while True:` loop.
-Inside that loop, we want to keep broadcasting `drop-apple`.
+Just like in the code which lets the player move the bowl, we do this with Python’s `while True:` loop.
+Inside that loop, we want to keep broadcasting the message `"drop-apple"`.
 Here, we will use the `broadcast_and_wait()` function, because we don't want to drop the next Apple until the current one has either been caught or reached the bottom of the stage.
 In Scratch, the code would be

 ```scratch
 forever